learnk8s/learnk8s.io/src/requests-limits/content.md

-**TL;DR:** _In Kubernetes resource constraints are used to schedule the Pod in the right node and it also affects which Pod is killed or starved at times of high load.
+**TL;DR:** _In Kubernetes resource constraints are used to schedule the Pod in the right node, and it also affects which Pod is killed or starved at times of high load.
 In this blog, you will explore setting resource limits for a Flask web service automatically using the [Vertical Pod Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) and the [metrics server](https://github.com/kubernetes-sigs/metrics-server)._

 ![Setting the right requests and limits with the Vertical Pod Autoscaler, metrics server and Goldilocks](assets/demo.gif)